DMurray21/COMP599_A1_amplify/Article.md

     }
 ```

-This is the function we call to authenticate a user with Amplify.
-We first ensure that the username and password inputs are non-empty, then call Amplify.Auth.signIn to proceed with the authentication process.
-Amplify.Auth.signIn takes as input a username, password, a success callback and an error callback.
-If the authentication was successful we display a toast to the user, and proceed to the main page of the application.
-If the authentication was successful but it is the users first time entering the application we first check that they provided the email verification input, then proceed by calling Amplify.Auth.confirmSignIn.
-Amplify.Auth.confirmSignIn takes as input a confirmation code which we set to be the user email (this can easily be changed) as well as a success callback and an error callback.
-If the confirmation was successful we display a toast to the new user, and proceed to the main page of the application.
-If at any point along the way authentication was not successful or an exception occurred we display an appropriate toast to the user and prompt them to try again.
-Some possible improvements here would be to limit the number of incorrect attempts a user has to sign-in and to include [multi-factor authentication](https://docs.amplify.aws/lib/auth/signin/q/platform/android#multi-factor-authentication).
+After the user is successfully authenticated with Amplify, we call `Amplify.Auth.fetchSession()` to fetch the user identification needed for listing and downloading private files.
+We then proceed to the main page of the application passing along the fetched user ID.

 ```
 private void onLoginSuccess(View v) {